Oxygen Saturation and Concentrators, All that You Need to Know

-The oxygen levels in the blood that passes through the arteries of the body are known as blood oxygen levels (arterial oxygen).
+The oxygen saturation levels in the blood that pass through the arteries of the body are known as blood oxygen levels (arterial oxygen).
 The oxygen and carbon dioxide levels in blood collected from an artery can be evaluated before they enter body tissues in an ABG test.
 The blood will be injected into an ABG machine (blood gas analyzer), which will provide you with a partial pressure of oxygen in your blood.

-What are the ideal oxygen levels?
+What are the Ideal Oxygen levels?

 - A pulse oximeter’s typical oxygen levels are normally between 95 and 100 percent.